What Is Mulch?

 What is triple-shredded hardwood mulch?

-Triple-shredded hardwood mulch is hardwood mulch processed into a finer texture.
+Triple-shredded hardwood mulch is hardwood material processed into a finer texture.
 It is commonly used in landscape beds for a smooth, finished appearance.

 What is root mulch?

 Root mulch is often made from ground roots, stumps, or similar woody material.
-It is commonly used as a bulk mulch option for larger areas or functional coverage.
+It may be used as a bulk mulch for larger areas or functional coverage.

 Why is mulch used in landscaping?